M.S. Research: Crown Rot and Wilt of celery

 - B.S., Plant Pathology and Spanish, University of Wisconsin-Madison

 Michigan is the second state in the nation in celery production following California.
 Michigan celery growers grow celery for fresh market as well as processing.
-In recent years, there has been a rise in vascular wilt disease in celery, thought to be caused by Fusarium species.
+In recent years, there has been a rise in crown rot and vascular wilt disease in celery, thought to be caused by Fusarium species.
 Fusarium is a large group of soil borne fungi that causes root rots and vascular wilts in many hosts.
 My research focuses on determining which Fusarium species are present cause disease where celery is grown.
-I will determine the pathogenicity of species I isolate on varieties of celery used in Michigan.
-The goal of this project is to understand species associated with celery and their potential to cause disease.
+Testing pathogenicity of fungal isolates is necessary to determine which pathogen is responsible for crown rot and wilt disorder in Michigan celery.
+The goal of this project is to understand pathogen species associated with diseased celery and their potential to cause disease.
 Learning more about the pathogen will help to determine the best disease management strategies.
-I will be working with celery growers in southwest Michigan to obtain samples to learn more about how Fusarium impacts celery.
+I am working with celery growers in southwest Michigan to obtain samples and learn more about how Fusarium and other pathogens impact celery.

 Keller-Pearson, M., Liu, Y., Peterson, A., Pederson, K., Williems, L. Ané, J., Silva, E.M.
 2020.
 Inoculation with arbuscular mycorrhizal fungi has a more significant positive impact on the growth of open-pollinated heirloom varieties of carrots than on hybrid cultivars under organic management conditions.
 Agriculture, Ecosystems, & Environment.
 289.